Sieroy/CodeTransfer/README.md

 # CodeTransfer

-This repository works as a file transfer station, and maybe is useless for others.
+This repository works as a file transfer station, and may be useless for you.